frugbug/sd-nodes-fj/README.md

 ## Material Blend Custom
 Added an option to change normal blending mode (replace/combine) and added an opacity channel

+## Preview
+Plug a texture into this to show it in the 3D view without lighting.
+Especially useful when texturing a 3D mesh.
+Select the connection coming out of a node before creating this one to pass through the connection.

 # Meshes
 **Big cylinder:** A big cylinder, a square material will wrap around it 6 times
 **Double big cylinder:** Same as big cylinder, but twice as tall